-Box 28: Online Course Packaging - UN Women Training Centre Tips Emerging good practices in online and mobile training for gender equality Blending mobile technologies and internet platforms enables interaction and furthers inclusivity by reaching out to learners with limited access.
-Using local libraries or community centres with internet access as sites to host training sessions.
-This overcomes individual access concerns and enables learners to work together with 'live' and archived materials.
-Harnessing interactive social media tools to support training needs and learning experiences.
-Keeping learners engaged by offering a certificate of completion after a training course.
+BOX 23:Online Course Packaging - UN Women Training Centre Tips

+Emerging good practices in online and mobile training for gender equality

+- $\cdot \ Blending\ mobile\ technologies\ and\ internet\ platforms\ enables\ interaction\ and\ furthers\ inclusivity\ by\ reaching\ out\ to\ learners\ with\ limited\ access.$ - · Using local libraries or community centres with internet access as sites to host training sessions.
+This overcomes individual access concerns and enables learners to work together with 'live' and archived materials. - · Harnessing interactive social media tools to support training needs and learning experiences. - · Keeping learners engaged by offering a certificate of completion after a training course. - · Using a virtual game-style scenario, as the practical application of problem-solving involved therein can be effective in gender equality learning.